Mbuelo/programming-terms/README.md

 ### Functions

-- Function declarations: are hoisted (function can be called before it is declared).
+**Function declarations**: are hoisted (function can be called before it is declared).
 Are assessable in the global namespace.

 ``` js
 function example_function(parm1, parm2) {}
 ```
+- Use case:

-- Function expression: are not hoisted.
+**Function expression**: are not hoisted.
 Are only accessible by calling the variable.

 ``` js
 const example_function = function(parm1, parm2) {}